Cosmic shear without shape noise: Modeling Cosmological Quantities

 \subsection{Prediction Code}

-The simulated likelihood analysis in this paper is computed using \textsc{CosmoLike} \citep[see][for an early version; the official release will be presented in Krause et al. 2013 in prep]{eks13}.
-We compute the linear power spectrum using the \cite{eisenstein99a} transfer function and models the non-linear evolution of the density field as described in \cite{tsn12}.
+The simulated likelihood analysis in this paper is computed using the cosmic shear module of \textsc{CosmoLike} \citep{kre17}, which has been used in several ongoing data analysis as well as forecasting efforts of future surveys \citep{eks14,ekd15,keb16,ske17,kez17,DES17,2018arXiv180403628D}.
+We use the fastest version of \textsc{CosmoLike}, which computes the linear power spectrum using the \cite{eh99} transfer function and model the non-linear evolution of the density field as described in \cite{tsn12}.
 We compute time-dependent dark energy models ($w=w_0+(1-a)w_a$) following the recipe of {\sc icosmo} \citep{rak11}, which in the non-linear regime interpolates Halofit between flat and open cosmological models \citep[please also see][for more details]{shj10}.\\ From the density power spectrum we compute the shear power spectrum as

 with $l$ being the 2D wave vector perpendicular to the line of sight, $\chi$ denoting the comoving coordinate, $\chi_\mr h$ is the comoving coordinate of the horizon, $a(\chi)$ is the scale factor, and $f_K(\chi)$ the comoving angular diameter distance.\\ The lens efficiency $g^{i}$ is defined as an integral over the redshift distribution of source galaxies $n(\chi(z))$ in the $i^\mr{th}$ tomographic interval